timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * This is Power Turtle; a batteries included REPL
-* The first lesson presents the Logo command: forward, left, right
+* The first lesson presents the Logo commands: forward, left, right
-* Then combining commands into new commands
+* Then describes combining commands into new commands
-* And how to repeat commands
+* And shows how to repeat commands
-* There are a bunch of lessons
-  - we do not have time to look at them closely right now
+* Users don't have to worry about tools and dependencies to get started.

-  - instead I'll quickly show you some of the capabilities of Power Turtle
+* I'll quickly show you the capabilities of Power Turtle
 * In freestyle mode you can choose from several canvases
-  - Turtle we know about already, you can build complex geometric shapes
+  - Turtle you have seen already; it's great for drawing geometric shapes

     (do